kirbycool/thanx-docs/source/includes/receipts/_describe.md

 `purchased_at` | string | The timestamp of the purchase, in ISO8601
 `user_comments` | string | Any user-entered notes
-`card_id` | string | The card the user used, if it is registered in Thanx
+`card_id` | string | The card the user used, if it is registered in Thanx `image` | hash | The uploaded receipt image information `image.small` | string | The url for the small version of this image `image.large` | string | The url for the large version of this image `image.default` | string | The url for the version of the image usually used by Thanx